keboola/connection-docs/components/writers/storage/google-drive/index.md

 This writer sends tables as CSV files into a single [Google Drive](https://www.google.com/drive/) account.
 It allows you to write entire tables as CSV files, or Google Sheets files.
 To write tables as partial modifications to an existing sheet, use the [Google Sheets writer](/components/writers/storage/google-sheets/).
-Writing tables as CSV files is not bound by [Google Sheet limits](https://gsuitetips.com/tips/sheets/google-spreadsheet-limitations/).
+Writing tables as CSV files is not bound by [Google Sheets limits](https://gsuitetips.com/tips/sheets/google-spreadsheet-limitations/).

 ## Configuration
 [Create a new configuration](/components/#creating-component-configuration) of the **Google Drive** writer.